 A little paraphrasing of the document…

 Digital documents are easier to copy than physical ones, which concerns the owners of those documents when they might want to make digital copies accessible to the public.

-The Google Book Search patent application notes that people who use search engines have become used to being able to view relevant portions of a document or other content before they make a decision to purchase it.
-But the risk in that is in providing too much content, so that they can make a complete copy and not have to pay for it.
+The Google Book Search patent application notes that people who use search engines have become used to being able to view relevant portions of a document or other content before they decide to purchase it.
+But the risk in that is in providing too much content so that they can make a complete copy and not have to pay for it.

 While there are some ways to provide limited access, or complete access and do something like disable the ability to print a document, most of the technologies enabling that access can be circumvented.

 This Google Book Search patent application describes “a way to allow a user to view an electronic document while preventing the user from making a copy of it.”

 A software module is presented that enables a person to determine the relevance of an electronic document while preventing the person from making a complete copy of the document.
 In one embodiment, this is accomplished by displaying an image that represents a region of interest and conveys the context of the region of interest within the document while distorting other portions of the document.
 In one embodiment, the software module is used in conjunction with a search engine to generate an image of a search result document.

 I get the sense that this document describes the way that Google may have first envisioned Google Book Search to work and that in the time between when it was filed, and published, many alternatives were developed.